Garoppolo, Mahomes both sharp as 49ers top Chiefs 27-17

+After a rusty preseason debut last week, Jimmy Garoppolo was sharp and efficient in leading San Francisco to a 27-17 victory over the Chiefs on Saturday night.

-KANSAS CITY — During pregame warmups, 49ers quarterback Jimmy Garoppolo wandered over to the spot near the 10-yard line in Arrowhead Stadium where last season came to a crashing end with a torn knee ligament.
+KANSAS CITY, Mo.
+(AP) — During pregame warmups, 49ers quarterback Jimmy Garoppolo wandered over to the spot near the 10-yard line in Arrowhead Stadium where last season came to a crashing end with a torn knee ligament.

 "Once I did that," he said, "it was over with.
 Time to move on."